Kansas State University MA in Modern Languages

-Modern Languages is a concentration offered under the linguistics and comparative literature major at Virginia Tech.
-We’ve gathered data and other essential information about the master’s degree program in modern languages, including how many students graduate each year, the ethnic diversity of these students, whether or not the degree is offered online, ethnicity of students, how many students graduated in recent times, and more.
+Modern Languages is a concentration offered under the linguistics and comparative literature major at Kansas State University.
+We’ve pulled together some essential information you should know about the master’s degree program in modern languages, including how many students graduate each year, the ethnic diversity of these students, whether or not the degree is offered online, and more.

 You can jump to any section of this page using the links below:

-How Much Does a Master’s in Modern Languages from Virginia Tech Cost?
+How Much Does a Master’s in Modern Languages from K -State Cost?

 |In State||Out of State|

-Does Virginia Tech Offer an Online MA in Modern Languages?
+Does K -State Offer an Online MA in Modern Languages?

-If you’re interested in online learning, you’re in luck.
-Virginia Tech does offer online classes in its modern languages master’s degree program.
-To see if the school offers distance learning options in other areas, visit the Virginia Tech Online Learning page.
+K -State does not offer an online option for its modern languages master’s degree program at this time.
+To see if the school offers distance learning options in other areas, visit the K -State Online Learning page.

-All of the students who received their MA in modern languages in 2019-2020, 54.5% of them were women.
+Of the students who received their master’s degree in modern languages in 2019-2020, 54.5% of them were women.
 This is less than the nationwide number of 67.7%.

-None of the modern languages master’s degree recipients at Virginia Tech in 2019-2020 were awarded to racial-ethnic minorities*.
+Around 18.2% of modern languages master’s degree recipients at K -State in 2019-2020 were awarded to racial-ethnic minorities*.
 This is lower than the nationwide number of 30%.

 |Race/Ethnicity||Number of Students|